 The work was done by the RIKEN Cluster for Pioneering Research along with collaborators from the University of Tokyo, Durham University in the UK, National Astronomical Observatory of Japan, Nagoya University, and other institutes.
 This research is supported by KAKENHI (Numbers JP17K14252, JP25287043, JP17H04831, JP17KK0098, JP19K03925, JP17H06130, JP17H06130) and NAOJ ALMA Scientific Research Grant Number 2018-09B.

 The Multi-Object Spectrograph for Infrared Exploration (MOSFIRE) is a highly-efficient instrument that can take images or up to 46 simultaneous spectra.
 Using a sensitive state-of-the-art detector and electronics system, MOSFIRE obtains observations fainter than any other near infrared spectrograph.
 MOSFIRE is an excellent tool for studying complex star or galaxy fields, including distant galaxies in the early Universe, as well as star clusters in our own Galaxy.
-MOSFIRE obtained first light in April 2012 and was made possible by funding provided by the National Science Foundation and astronomy benefactors Gordon and Betty Moore.
+MOSFIRE obtained first light in April 2012 and was made possible by funding provided by the National Science Foundation.

 ABOUT W. M. KECK OBSERVATORY